eove/orca/docs/workflow/offline_vault_ceremony.md

 > Indeed, if it is the 📝`reporter`, then as soon as the archive is sent (see the lines below), the report can be completed and signed by the 📝`reporter` asynchronously while the other 👥`team member` perform verifications.

 The 👥`team member` that inserted the USB key, immediately:
-1. copies the tar archive from the `VAULT_WRITABLE` partition to Google Drive:
+1. copies the tar archive from the `VAULT_WRITABLE` partition to the backup destination corresponding to the environment:
-   * `Eove_RnD/PKI/Eove_offline_prod_CAs/` for prod offline CAs
-   * `Eove_RnD/PKI/Eove_offline_preprod_CAs/` for preprod offline CAs
 2. sends the tar archive from the `VAULT_WRITABLE` partition to all the participants as an attached file via e-mail
 3. gets the AIA data in folder `orca/aia/` of the current environment (prod/preprod) from `VAULT_WRITABLE` partition data and makes it available on the online vault.
-   For Eove, this means committing the new files to the matching environment directory in https://github.com/eove/eove-nixos-machines/tree/main/vault/static_aia

 > [!Note]
 > We use a tar format here because it allows for deduplication during the enterprise-wide backup process (that includes all Google Drive content)